 31 Dec 31 Dec

-2023 2022
+2024 2023

 A\$'000 A\$'000

 Transactions

-Finance costs - 548

-Director fees 404 366
+Director fees 408 404

-Repayment of loan (principal and interest) - 21,551

-Capitalised Interest - 415

 (c) Redrock Exploration Services Pty Ltd

 The consolidated entity has a services contract with Redrock Exploration Services Pty Ltd, a company of which Young Australian Mines director Mr G. Xu is an employee, for exploration and geological services consultancy.
 During the reporting period a total of \$267,300 has been a paid to Redrock Exploration Services Pty Ltd.